Skip to main content

 Washington identification includes multiple security features, such as microprint, ghost portrait, data overlapping the ghost image, foil tree, UV features, vertical under-21 format, and age-related red dates.

 Enhanced Washington credentials include additional markings.
-Washington driver license numbers use a newer random format and avoid certain letters and special characters.
+Washington credential numbers use a newer random format and avoid certain letters and special characters.
 Gender may be shown as M, F, or X, and medical or veteran indicators may also appear.

 A hole-punched Washington license may be acceptable if it is unexpired and the hole does not obscure required identifying information.
 If lamination or physical structure appears altered, treat the ID as questionable and follow policy.